FDR (Franklin Delano Roosevelt): 32nd Retrospective

-Following his inauguration in March 1933, President Franklin Roosevelt set out to rebuild confidence in the nation’s banking system, first declaring a four-day banking holiday that shut down the banking system, including the Federal Reserve.
+Following his inauguration in March 1933, FDR set out to rebuild confidence in the nation’s banking system, first declaring a four-day banking holiday that shut down the banking system, including the Federal Reserve.
 Prepared by the Treasury staff during Herbert Hoover’s administration, the legislation was passed on March 9, 1933.
 The new law allowed the twelve Federal Reserve Banks to issue additional currency on good assets so that banks that reopened would be able to meet every legitimate call.

 Ending the Gold Standard

 On June 5, 1933, the United States went off the gold standard, a monetary system in which currency is backed by gold, when Congress enacted a joint resolution nullifying the right of creditors to demand payment in gold.
 The country had been on a gold standard since 1879, except for an embargo on gold exports during World War I, but bank failures during the Great Depression of the 1930s frightened the public into hoarding gold, making the policy untenable.
 Roosevelt’s nationwide bank holiday forbade banks to pay out gold or to export it.